t-sekai/cse15l-lab-reports/lab-report-1-week-5/lab-report-1-week-5.md

 > ```
 >
 > ![](week5_12.png)
+>
+> This example finds the lines in rr74.txt has the pattern "conclusion", where the characters of the pattern can be in either upper or lower case.
+Notice that the program printed "Conclsion", with the first 'c' in the pattern capitalized.

 ### -w

 We can use -w to find lines with **whole** words that match the pattern.
+This is very useful when we want to find exact words in the file that matches to the pattern.

 > Example 1:
 >